One of the many questions long-term travelers are asked is, “What was the best country you visited?”

-1. The country with the best food is India.
+The country with the best food is India

-2. The friendliest people are to be found in South Korea.
+The friendliest people are to be found in South Korea

 In all of my travels, through over 30 countries, never have I seen people so willing and almost insistent upon helping strangers.
 I remember vividly the young woman who insisted I share her taxi to find my destination in Seoul, then alighted shortly after and paid the driver to deliver me safely.
 There were also the food sellers in the market who offered us a taste of their wares to help us choose a meal.

-Crossing the Atacama desert, with turquoise lakes and pink flamingoes and a backdrop of the multi-coloured Andes Mountains; amazing green, blue and orange layered rock.
+Crossing the Atacama desert, with turquoise lakes and pink flamingoes and a backdrop of the multi-colored Andes Mountains – amazing green, blue, and orange layered rock.
 Such a contrast to the blinding, reflective whiteness of the Uyuri Salt desert that awaited us at the end of our journey.
 This 2 day journey will be forever in my fondest memories.
-NB.
-Norway comes a close second.

-4. The easiest country to travel around is Vietnam.
+The easiest country to travel around is Vietnam

-5. The most challenging country to travel in is The People’s Republic of China.
+The most challenging country to travel in is The People’s Republic of China

-With a diversity ranging from desert landscapes to rain forests, bizarre and enormous rock formations to sublime coral reefs and not forgetting Koalas, Kangaroos and thousands of other flora and fauna, only to be found here.
+With a diversity ranging from desert landscapes to rain forests, bizarre and enormous rock formations to sublime coral reefs.
+Let’s not forget koalas, kangaroos and thousands of other flora and fauna that are only found in Australia.

 It wasn’t in our plans to sleep outside, but the price of staying indoors would have exploded our budget.
 It turned out to be a very enlightening experience.
 First of all, travelling in the summer, the days were hot and humid but at the night, the air was fresh and cool (more than could be said for the one night when I stayed in a hot and stuffy room).
 The first night I tempted this experience outside a train station, and three homeless men came over to offer me a sandwich!
 Another night was spent in the parklands around Nara, where I was awoken next morning by the sound of birds singing and a deer nibbling leaves just next to my bench.